 There are a couple of ways to get up to Marwick.
 If you don’t want to walk all the way from Birsay, you can park either below the memorial and walk straight up, or down in Marwick Bay and walk up the hill.
 My favourite is walking from Marwick Bay.

 From the bay, you could also walk in the other direction and eventually reach Skaill beach and Skara Brae.
-Half a mile in this direction leads you to a collection of old fishermen’s huts which are really quite cute.
+Half a mile in this direction leads you to a collection of old, abandoned fishermen’s huts which are really quite cute.

 Time: half an hour each way from Marwick Bay to Kitchener Memorial, or 15 minutes from the memorial parking spot.
 1 hour+ from Marwick Bay to Skaill beach.
 15-20 minutes from Marwick Bay to the fishermen’s huts.